RubenKelevra/pacman.store/README.md

 **Current status and any announcements as well as a maintaince log can be found [here](https://github.com/RubenKelevra/pacman.store/wiki/Status,-Announcements-&-Maintenance)**

-The domain [pkg.pacman.store](http://pkg.pacman.store) offers pkgs for Pacman you can mount to access it as Pacman cache or Pacman mirror through your local IPFS daemon.
-All files accessed this way will be downloaded to your IPFS cache and shared with the network.
+Under the domain pacman.store are [package mirrors](https://wiki.archlinux.org/index.php/Pacman#Repositories_and_mirrors) provided via the [IPFS-Network](https://ipfs.io).
+If you choose this as your mirror, Pacman will download the files from a local http-proxy and the accessed files will be shared with the IPFS-Network.

 If you run on multiple machines in your local network IPFS will exchange the files locally rather than downloading the same file multiple times from the internet.